comscope/comctqmc/README.md

 ## The Team

 The project is developed by ComScope (https://www.bnl.gov/comscope/) with support from the DOE office of Basic Sciences.
 The main developers are Drs.
-Corey Melnick (cmelnick@bnl.gov) and Patrick S\{e}mon.
+Corey Melnick (cmelnick@bnl.gov) and Patrick Semon.

 ## Citing ComCTQMC